 3. Valuation of the Consignment

-If import of goods is attempted at a value the Customs department don’t feel is correct, then they will revalue the goods based on their own research – often this is by way of multiple Google searches to see where they can buy the goods, and for how much – an online reseller for instance.
+If you attempt to import goods at a value the Customs department don’t feel is correct, your shipment could be held pending clarification.
+Customs will revalue the goods based on their own research – often this is by way of multiple Google searches to see where they can buy the goods, and for how much – an online reseller for instance.

-Customs will then request an additional payment in taxes and duties.
+If Customs conclude that the shipment's true value is higher than declared, they will then request an additional payment in taxes and duties.
 It is important that goods are not purposefully undervalued for this reason.